 What Are Food Sensitivity Tests?

-Commercial food sensitivity tests are modelled after an IgE serologic test.
+Commercial food sensitivity tests models after an IgE serologic test.
 But, instead of looking for the antibody IgE, they look for an antibody called Immunoglobulin G (IgG).

-The tests may be completed by sending a blood or hair sample to a lab or using at-home finger prick test to collect a blood sample.
+You complete the test by sending a blood or hair sample to a lab or using an at-home finger-prick test to collect a blood sample.

 Testing kits typically cost between $300 – $700 and usually test somewhere between 90-100 foods.
 The tests are available online and through many naturopathic clinics in North America.